tomvoet/compose-rs/README.md

-Below is a simplified version of a README for your Rust library **compose-rs**, which facilitates interaction with Docker Compose.
-It includes basic features, installation guidance, and a quick start example, as you requested:

----

 # compose-rs

 **compose-rs** is a Rust library designed to manage Docker Compose environments programmatically.
 It provides a straightforward API for executing common Docker Compose commands directly from Rust code.